Skip to content

 return 0;

-So far, we have been using gRPC's synchronous API—every RPC call blocks the current thread until it completes.
-This is fine in low-concurrency scenarios, but if you use the synchronous model in high-concurrency scenarios (for example, a server needs to handle thousands of requests simultaneously), the number of threads will skyrocket, and context switching will directly become a bottleneck—this is the same problem as "why we need asynchrony" that we discussed in ch06.
+So far, we have been using gRPC's synchronous API—where every RPC call blocks the current thread until completion.
+While this works fine for low concurrency, using the synchronous model in high-concurrency scenarios (for example, a server handling thousands of requests simultaneously) causes the number of threads to skyrocket, making context switching the primary bottleneck.
+This is the same issue we discussed in ch06 regarding "why we need asynchrony."

-gRPC provides an asynchronous API, the core of which is the CompletionQueue (CQ)—an event loop where all completed asynchronous operations post a completion event to the CQ, and you need a thread to continuously pull events from the CQ and process them.
+gRPC provides an asynchronous API centered around CompletionQueue (CQ)—an event loop where all asynchronous operations post a completion event to the CQ upon completion.
+We need a thread to continuously retrieve events from the CQ and process them.
 This model is very similar to the asynchronous I/O we discussed in ch06: essentially, it is event-driven + callbacks.
-But writing code directly with CQ is extremely tedious—you need to manually manage the lifecycle of request objects, manually handle various state transitions, and manually chain callbacks together.
-If we use C++20 coroutines to wrap the CQ, we can dramatically improve code readability.
-Let us look at a simplified example of a coroutine-based gRPC client call.
+However, coding directly with CQ is extremely tedious—you must manually manage the lifecycle of request objects, handle various state transitions, and chain callbacks together.
+If we wrap the CQ with C++20 coroutines, we can significantly improve code readability.
+Let's look at a simplified example of a coroutine-based gRPC client call.

 #pragma once